 Completeness.
 The bid must be fully responsive to this open season by including information for each item in the offer sheet (Attachment A to this announcement).

 2. Executed precedent agreement.
-Included with the offer sheet must be two executed duplicate originals of the precedent agreement in the form of the Pro Forma Precedent Agreement (Attachment B to this announcement).[Calypso will not accept changes or modifications to the Precedent Agreement. ?]
+Included with the offer sheet must be two executed duplicate originals of the precedent agreement in the form of the Pro Forma Precedent Agreement (Attachment B to this announcement).[Calypso will not accept changes or modifications to the Precedent Agreement, except as provided for below in section 4. ?]

 Creditworthiness.
 The bidder must submit all of the information required in Section ___ (Credit Data) of the General Terms and Conditions ("GT&C") of Calypso’s Tariff, included in Attachment D to this open season package.
 Calypso will evaluate this information pursuant to Section __ of the GT&C.